 Friendship is one of the most valuable commodities on Earth.
 You don’t have to have loads of friends to be happy, but having special people who you trust can enhance the quality of your life beyond measure.
 Having a tribe of people that are as invested in your success as you are will be invaluable during tough days.
 Keep your best friends as close as possible and always ensure that channels of communication remain open.
 Even if you don’t see each other as much as you’d like or your friends are all online, knowing that your friends are always at the end of the phone if you need a shoulder to cry on or somebody to make you laugh until your stomach hurts gives you strength.

 If you’re going through a hard time, don’t think twice about leaning on the people closest to you.
 Whether you’re having problems in your relationship, you’re worried about money or you’re running on empty because of pressure at work or caring for the kids full-time, it’s so important to know when to ask for help.
 Many of us have close bonds with family members, but we’re still reticent to reach out when we could do with advice or even a bit of help at home.
 Family doesn’t have to be blood.
 Some of our greatest helpers and cheerleaders are framily or friends who have become family.

 If you’re struggling with stress or you find yourself in a situation where you don’t have control, or you don’t know what to do next, don’t hesitate to ask for expert help.
-This may mean seeing a doctor to help you deal with anxiety or stress, visiting a therapist to talk or seeing a financial adviser or a lawyer if you need practical advice.
+This may mean seeing a doctor to help you deal with anxiety or stress, finding a therapist to guide you or seeing a financial adviser/lawyer if you need practical advice.
 This is certainly an end of the rope response but it needs to be said.
 When autism rising days happen too often, we can get overwhelmed which causes us to do things we regret later.
 Swallow your pride and reach out for expert help before it’s too late.